 These free talks give information including background on composers, historical framework, and information specific to Opera Theatre’s productions.
 Previews are held one hour before each curtain (7pm Wednesday-Saturday, 6pm on Sundays, and 12pm for matinees) in the Community Music School Auditorum (the building just east of the theater).

 Opera Previews are generously underwritten by Mary Susman and Tom Herm.

 Spotlight on Opera

 This informative series features an engaging array of invited experts (including conductors, directors, and designers) and performances by our Gerdine Young Artists.
-Programs held at the Ethical Society at 9001 Clayton Road (63117) on Mondays in May at 7:30 pm.
+Programs held at the Ethical Society at 9001 Clayton Road (63117) on Mondays May 4, 11, 18, and June 1 at 7:30 pm.
 Tickets for the full series are just $36 (for all four sessions), or $12 per session.

 A Little Lunch Music